RCMP have charged two Saskatchewan people for trafficking cattle in Alberta and Saskatchewan.

 “In this instance, it specifically resulted in linkages being made to other inter-provincial files and ultimately resulted in a much larger investigation and charges laid,” he said.

-RCMP said branding cattle is the best way to identify ownership.
+RCMP remind producers that branding cattle is the best way to identify ownership.